VoctroLabs/ce-data-import-vl/README.md

 This is a tool to import metadata to the Trompa Contributor Environment

+This fork adds some additional scripts for Voctro Labs/Cantamus.app

 It imports detailed data from the following sources:

   * CPDL